Relief that Restores: Shellfish Aquaculture

 New Jersey Sea Grant Consortium

-When New Jersey oyster farmers’ markets collapsed last spring, an opportunity arose to use overgrown oysters for habitat restoration while helping growers.
+When New Jersey oyster farmers’ markets collapsed in spring of 2020, an opportunity arose to use overgrown oysters for habitat restoration while helping growers.
 New Jersey Sea Grant Consortium established a program in which a total of 76,000 farm-raised oysters were purchased from 16 oyster farmers and planted on various restoration sites in the Delaware Bay, Little Egg Harbor and the Mullica River.
-The project also creates a shellfish exchange that will serve as a broker to link shellfish farmers and restoration programs for future efforts.
+The project also created a shellfish exchange that will serve as a broker to link shellfish farmers and restoration programs for future efforts.

 The purchased oysters will provide an ecological jumpstart for natural recruitment of oysters that might otherwise take years to achieve.